 Scholarly protege Konstantinos Charalampous won IMO with Honourable Mention and received full scholarship to study UG at the University of Chicago, class of 2027.

-How did our students do at IMO – Given that AMMOC was started in 2020, the first fellow, Konstantinos Charalampous, of the inaugural class of AMMOC, was a team member of national team of Cyprus for IMO in years 2021 & 2022.
-He won Honourable Mention for solving a perfect problem 7/7 of combinatorics.
-Konstantinos records at the IMO 2022 is here.
-Konstantinos is a UG student at University of Chicago for the class of 2027.
+• Given that AMMOC was started in 2020, the first fellow, Konstantinos Charalampous, of the inaugural class of AMMOC, was a team member of the national team of Cyprus for IMO in the years 2021 & 2022.
+He won an honourable mention for solving a perfect problem (7/7) in combinatorics.
+Konstantinos’s records at the IMO 2022 are here.
+Konstantinos is a UG student at the University of Chicago for the class of 2027.
 He received a full scholarship to study mathematics at UChicago.
 In addition to this, he was also offered admission at Imperial College London, University of Toronto & University of Warwick.

-How did our student(s) do at EGMO – Adelina Patlatii won Bronze, Honourable Mention and Bronze in three consecutive years 2020 – 2022, respectively.
+• Adelina Patlatii won bronze, an honourable mention and bronze in three consecutive years, 2020 – 2022, respectively.
 Her records at EGMO are available here.
 Adelina has completed her first year at the University of Toronto.
-She received a full scholarship at University of Toronto under the scheme “The UToronto International Scholar Award”.
+She received a full scholarship at the University of Toronto under the scheme “The UToronto International Scholar Award”.
 She also received admission offers from the University of Cornell, the University of Wisconsin (Madison) & the University of Amsterdam.